Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/shiori-entry.md

 Beyond being a butter-churning, beet-eating chef, Shiori held another secret identity: _an Archiver_.
 She took on writing commissions, often silly "fanfics," but hidden among them were the “Memory” commissions.
 These were not fiction.
 These were truths—recollections of real [memories,](https://www.youtube.com/live/tJ_YXGE3o2w?si=7ajFqe3fWIHtWYs2&t=11107) forgotten or buried.

 Some found these tales amusing, while others found them disturbing.
 Some doubted their veracity.
 But Shiori insisted: _she never lied.
 Everything she wrote was the truth._

+> She did commision me for her memory, and the truth, and I delivered it.
+> I would not give it to her unless she, herself, wanted it.

 She knew.
 Everything.